All DnD classes explained

 Subclasses:

-• Arcane Trickster: A magically enhanced Rogue with spellcasting powers.
-You can use a mystical Mage Hand for pranks, or even steal the spells right out of a Wizard's head.
+• Arcane Trickster: A magically enhanced Rogue who can use a mystical Mage Hand for pranks, or even steal the spells right out of a Wizard's head.

-• Soulknife: A Rogue who can use the powers of the mind.
-You have all sorts of tricks, from altering your own fate, talking telepathically, or just stabbing someone with a blade of psychic energy.
+• Soulknife: A Rogue who can use the powers of the mind to alter your own fate, talk telepathically, or just stab someone with a blade of psychic energy.

 • Thief: The 'classic' Rogue, gifted in all things burglary.
 You can climb any wall, spring any lock, and use any magic items carelessly left lying around.